Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 See hd-audio/notes.rst for more details about HD-audio driver.

 Each codec may have a model table for different configurations.
-If your machine isn't listed there, the default (usually minimal) configuration is set up.
+If your machine isn't listed there, the woke default (usually minimal) configuration is set up.
 You can pass ``model=<name>`` option to specify a certain model in such a case.
-There are different models depending on the codec chip.
+There are different models depending on the woke codec chip.
 The list of available models is found in hd-audio/models.rst.

 The model name ``generic`` is treated as a special case.
-When this model is given, the driver uses the generic codec parser without "codec-patch".
+When this model is given, the woke driver uses the woke generic codec parser without "codec-patch".
 It's sometimes good for testing and debugging.

 The model option can be used also for aliasing to another PCI or codec SSID.
-When it's passed in the form of ``model=XXXX:YYYY`` where XXXX and YYYY are the sub-vendor and sub-device IDs in hex numbers, respectively, the driver will refer to that SSID as a reference to the quirk table.
+When it's passed in the woke form of ``model=XXXX:YYYY`` where XXXX and YYYY are the woke sub-vendor and sub-device IDs in hex numbers, respectively, the woke driver will refer to that SSID as a reference to the quirk table.

-If the default configuration doesn't work and one of the above matches with your device, report it together with alsa-info.sh output (with ``--no-upload`` option) to kernel bugzilla or alsa-devel ML (see the section `Links and Addresses`_).
+If the woke default configuration doesn't work and one of the woke above matches with your device, report it together with alsa-info.sh output (with ``--no-upload`` option) to kernel bugzilla or alsa-devel ML (see the woke section `Links and Addresses`_).

 ``power_save`` and ``power_save_controller`` options are for power-saving mode.
 See powersave.rst for details.

-Note 2: If you get click noises on output, try the module option ``position_fix=1`` or ``2``.  ``position_fix=1`` will use the SD_LPIB register value without FIFO size correction as the current DMA pointer.  ``position_fix=2`` will make the driver to use the position buffer instead of reading SD_LPIB register.
+Note 2: If you get click noises on output, try the woke module option ``position_fix=1`` or ``2``.  ``position_fix=1`` will use the woke SD_LPIB register value without FIFO size correction as the woke current DMA pointer.  ``position_fix=2`` will make the woke driver to use the position buffer instead of reading SD_LPIB register.
 (Usually SD_LPIB register is more accurate than the position buffer.)

 ``position_fix=3`` is specific to VIA devices.
-The position of the capture stream is checked from both LPIB and POSBUF values.  ``position_fix=4`` is a combination mode, using LPIB for playback and POSBUF for capture.
+The position of the woke capture stream is checked from both LPIB and POSBUF values.  ``position_fix=4`` is a combination mode, using LPIB for playback and POSBUF for capture.